 Health is offered for one Semester per year over Years 7 to 9 to complement the Religion Studies and pastoral programs.
-It focuses on life skills, health issues and sexuality for students during early adolescence.
+It focuses on life skills, healthy choices and Respectful relationships as students journey through adolescence.

 In Year 7, students choose a language from Chinese or French.
 The chosen language is then studied in a Middle School sequence from the start of Year 7 through to the end of Year 9.